mmac0846s/pikatab/README.md

 ## About
 pikatab is an extension that gives you a simple new tab interface for Chrome or other browsers.

-## Installation (i'll add it to the chrome webstore later on maybe)
-Go to chrome://extensions
-Enable Developer Mode
-Load the Unpacked/Packed extension

 ## Features
 - Customize wallpaper
 - Different Pokémon every visit